The Ancestor Hunt regularly adds and updates new collection links, as well as searches for and fixes broken links.

 - Photos—this is the holy grail of yearbooks.
 But not only will you get “headshots”, but also your ancestor/relative in sports, clubs, and other interesting scenes that help you fill out their life story.

-- Rural Schools—might include younger students in a combined school that includes elementary or middle school grades.
+- Rural Schools—might include younger students in a combined school that includes elementary or middle schools grades.
 In the late 1800s and early to middle 1900s, many students didn’t stay in school past the 6th or 8th grade.

-- “FAN” Club—friends and acquaintances can be determined not just by the appearance of other students in the yearbook, but who autographed your ancestor/relative’s yearbook can — provide other research targets that might indicate a longer relationship into the adult years.
+- “FAN” Club—friends and acquaintances can be determined not just by the appearance of other students in the yearbook, but who autographed your ancestor/relatives yearbook can — provide other research targets that might indicate a longer relation- ship into the adult years.
 Again, don’t underestimate the clues that may be in autographs.
 They may be invaluable to your research.

-- Advertisements—may not necessarily provide direct information about your ancestor/relative but may give you a sense of the community where they went to school.
+- Advertisements—may not necessarily provide direct information about your ancestor/relative, but may give you a sense of the community where they went to school.

 - Nicknames—generally via autographs or other notations about your ancestor/relative, nicknames can be critical information to use when searching old newspapers.
 Maybe Richard Johnson was a left-handed baseball player nicknamed “Lefty”.
 In newspapers he might have been found as “Lefty Johnson”